Presenting higher stacks as simplicial schemes: Deformations of derived Artin stacks

 Now, $\Delta\by \Delta^{\op}$ is a Reedy category (as in \cite{hovey} \S 5.2), and we may regard $f$ as a morphism of $\Delta\by \Delta^{\op}$-diagrams in affine schemes.
 The results above imply that the $\Delta\by \Delta^{\op}$ matching maps

 have the RLP for all closed immersions.

 Likewise, the simplicial latching maps

 are levelwise closed immersions.
 However, the cosimplicial latching maps of a levelwise closed immersion $g:V \to W$ of cosimplicial affine schemes will only be closed immersions if $g$ is a weak equivalence.
-Thus we instead consider the underlying diagram of hemi-cosimplicial affine schemes.
-For a simplicial ring $A_{\bt}$, the hemi-cosimplicial latching object $L^i_*\Spec (A_*)$ is given by $\Spec (M_{\L^i_0}A)$, so the hemicosimplicial matching maps of a levelwise closed immersion are closed immersions.
+Thus we instead consider the underlying diagram of almost cosimplicial affine schemes.
+For a simplicial ring $A_{\bt}$, the almost cosimplicial latching object $L^i_*\Spec (A_*)$ is given by $\Spec (M_{\L^i_0}A)$, so the almost cosimplicial matching maps of a levelwise closed immersion are closed immersions.

 Letting $\bI$ be the Reedy category $\Delta_* \by \Delta^{\op}$, this implies that the latching maps

 are closed immersions, which allows us inductively to construct a lift